HekMe/hubot-auth-persistent/README.md

 # Hubot: hubot-auth-persistent

 Assign roles to users and restrict command access in other scripts.
+(Tested on Hubot stackstorm module)

 ## Commands
 `<user>` has `<role>` role - Assigns a role to a user